Clinical Psychology Training Programme

 A detailed information sheet is available from our website regarding this.
 It explains our selection procedure and should allow everyone to make a considered choice about what personal information they might elect to disclose in their application and what the consequences of that disclosure will be.
 Applicants who wish to discuss this policy are welcome to contact Fiona Thorne (Clinical Tutor).

 The selection process consists of two separate interviews.
 One interview is with a panel of psychologists from academic and clinical settings.
 Candidates will be given one question 20 minutes prior to the psychologist panel in order to have time to prepare a more detailed response for this panel.
 The second interviewing panel consists of up to three individuals who have had experience of clinical psychology/mental health services either as service users or carers.
 Candidates are asked to prepare and make a brief informal spoken presentation on a topic supplied in advance to this panel, who subsequently engage them in a conversation on the points raised.
 The aim is to allow the panel to form a judgment on the communication and interpersonal skills of each candidate.
 In line with Trust policy we do not use references prior to the candidate being offered a place on the Programme.
-Our standard arrangement is to interview three people per place, plus all those who declare a disability and who meet our minimum criteria (see the Two Ticks section above for more information).
+Our standard arrangement is to interview three people per place, plus all those who declare a disability and who meet our minimum criteria (see the Disability Confident section above for more information).

 Selection is by application and interview only; we have no plans to introduce any extra tests at screening, short-listing, or interview stages.